anamaria1-png/IntroductionToRobotics/README.md

 # Introduction to Robotics (2023 - 2024)

-_Description about the repo.
-Examples include, but are not limited to: "Introduction to Robotics laboratory homeworks, taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
-Each homework includes requirements, implementation details, code and image files."_ (write your own version)
+This repository contains a collection of assignments and projects related to digital electronics and microcontroller programming,  using Arduino boards.
+These assignments were completed as part of a course  during the 3rd year at the Faculty of Electrical Engineering and Computer Science

 ## Homework 1
 We will  install arduino IDE:https://www.arduino.cc/en/software2 and create a PRIVATE Github repository, according to these specifications: